7 Ways An Accessible Site Improves Usability For All

 In this second example, the contrast ratio is met, so this element satisfies the accessibility criterion.

 Low-contrast items are likely to be skipped over or missed by your user.
 By introducing a higher-contrast, you ensure that all of your users will be able to easily distinguish and comprehend your buttons, links, and graphics.

 I know you’ve probably heard of responsive design!
 But, in case you haven’t, this simply means designing for all platforms - mobile, tablet, and desktop.

 The reflow criterion states that the user should not have to scroll in multiple directions to receive information.

 Have you ever opened a website on your phone to find that it isn’t mobile-friendly?
 To read the homepage, you have to scroll all over - left to right, up and down.
 It’s a big pain, isn’t it?

 This can be particularly annoying for someone with low vision, who may need to zoom in more on any given site.
 Scrolling from left to right then top to bottom can negatively impact their experience and cause disorientation.
 Addressing this criterion is a no-brainer, and will definitely make for a better experience for every user.

 WCAG Standard 2.2.1 Timing Adjustable

 I need more time!
 Filling out time-sensitive forms can provoke anxiety.
-Often times users with an impairment need additional time to complete tasks or forms than someone without a particular impairment.
+Often times users with an impairment need more time to complete tasks or forms than someone without a particular impairment requires.

 A user with a motor impairment, for instance, relies on the keyboard to access form fields and does not have the convenience of using the mouse to quickly navigate to specific parts of the form.
 They have to use the tab key to access every element.